smwu/SWOLCA/README.md

  * `Data_Code`: Code and raw data used to create the NHANES data application dataset.
  * `Data`: Examples of simulated datasets, as well as the NHANES data application dataset.
  * `Model_Code`: Code for the SWOLCA, SOLCA, and WOLCA models.
- * `Results`: Example MCMC and posterior results from running the models on the simulated data and the NHANES dataset.
  * `Analysis_Code`: Code used to summarize the MCMC output from the simulation study and create tables and figures.

+The `Results` folder, which contains MCMC and posterior results from running the models on simulated data and the NHANES dataset, is not uploaded due to file sizes being too large.